-I listen, act, and transform
+I listen, act, and help you transform

 I enjoy working with people either as individuals, or in relationships, such as families and couples.
 I like to focus on men, kids and teens, for different reasons.
 Men are sometimes uncomfortable going to therapy and I try to do all I can from my own male perspective to make it a rewarding experience.
 As for kids and teens, we all know experiencing life at this turbulent time is difficult for all members of the family.
 Emotional resilience training, depression, divorce, trauma, school issues, legal problems, drugs, fighting, emotions, sexuality, inertia-being stuck, figuring out who you are and how to navigate life…these are just a few of the problems teens (and adults!) face.
 Helping you, your child or a teen resolve difficult issues can really make the difference in everyone's success and happiness.